| John Bosman | 1,607 words

 Two decisions matter more than the total policy limit.
 First, the waiting period.
 A 72-hour waiting period is cheaper than a 24-hour one, but a business that can't absorb three days of zero income — thin-margin retail, single-location restaurants — should price out the shorter waiting period even at the higher premium.
 The math usually favors it once real numbers are run.

 Second, coverage period, not just coverage amount.
 Minnesota winter construction delays are a real factor: a rebuild that would take 10 weeks in July can take 16–20 weeks if it starts in December and depends on exterior work, permitting, or material delivery.
-A business income limit calculated on an ‘actual loss sustained’ basis handles this correctly; a limit capped at a specific dollar figure sized for a faster rebuild can run out before the doors reopen.
+A business income limit calculated on a 'actual loss sustained' basis handles this correctly; a limit capped at a specific dollar figure sized for a faster rebuild can run out before the doors reopen.